Numerical modeling of collisional dynamics of Sr in an optical dipole trap: Model of Collisional Dynamics

-where $n_{0}$ is the peak density (the density at the trap minimum) in an infinitely deep trap, $\Theta(x)$ is the Heaviside step function, and $p$ is the atom momentum.
+$\Theta(\epsilon)$ is the Heaviside step function, and $\mathbf{p}$ is the atom momentum with $p=\left|\mathbf{p}\right|$.
+Note that $n_{0}$ is not the peak density (the density at the trap minimum) unless the trap is infinitely deep.
 This yields a density distribution given by

 where the normalization constant $A$ is given by